ZKing20/Apple-Sales/README.md

 ## Results
 ### Summary
 - **Revenue Drivers:** The US market is dominant but likely saturated or near saturation.
-Hardware drives the bulk of revenue, but Subscription Services (particularly Apple Music) show high volume with low total revenue share, indicating a key growth opportunity.
+Hardware drives the bulk of revenue, but Subscription Services show low total revenue share; Apple Music is the highest earning individual product, indicating a key growth opportunity, if other Subscription Services can replicate the success of Apple Music.
 - **Operational Efficiency:** Store performance is bifurcated into two distinct "tiers".
 High-revenue stores demonstrate superior operational scalability, maintaining lower warranty claims rates even at high volumes.
 - **Product Quality:** Warranty claims are low (roughly 0.10% - 0.17%) and uniform across regions, stores and products.
 The data strongly suggests that claim root causes are likely manufacturing-based rather than store-specific operational failures.